 “His brother shot him last Christmas.”

 I wake up cuddled with Jack.
 Jace still isn’t with me.
 I start to tear-up.
-I realize that since Jace hadn’t been with me in that motel room, my flashback last night is the first time he experienced the rape.
+I realize that since Jace had not been with me in that motel room, my flashback last night is the first time he experienced the rape.
 I see why he’s so freaked out.
 There are no shrinks for ghosts.
-Maybe we could work on it together.
+Maybe Dr. Kam could work on it with me.
 I wake Jack up.

 “I have something to tell you.
 But first, Jace still isn’t in my heart.”